TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Imgtext/Index.rst

    Description
          If set, the columns are not made in the table.
-The images are all put in one row separated by a clear giffile to space them apart.
+The images are all put in one row separated by a clear gif-file to space them apart.

          If noRows is set, noCols will be unset.
 They cannot be set simultaneously.